Recovery

 Choose a preferred language

-Physical therapist working with woman on leg stretches.
+Physical therapist working with a female on leg stretches.

 What is a physical therapist?